acaylor/ajs-blog/content/posts/apcupsd.md

   - prometheus

 ---

+_Note: this post was updated: 2025-11-12.
+The project for apcupsd_exporter was updated in August 2025 with a new metric for battery amps output and another minor change for a dependency_

 APCUPSd, short for APC UPS daemon, is an open-source software suite designed to monitor APC (American Power Conversion) brand uninterruptible power supplies (UPS).
 APCUPSd allows continuous monitoring of APC UPS devices.
 It retrieves information such as battery status, load levels, input/output voltage, and other critical parameters from the UPS.